SimVascular/svFSIplus/tests/README.md

 These steps need to be performed only once.
 All large files are handled automatically during all Git operations, like `push`, `pull`, or `commit`.

 # Running tests using pytest
-You can run an individual test by navigating to the `./tests/cases/<physics>/<test>` folder you want to run and execute `svFSIplus` with the `svFSI.xml` input file as an argument.
+You can run an individual test by navigating to the `./tests/cases/<physics>/<test>` folder you want to run and execute `svMultiPhysics` with the `svFSI.xml` input file as an argument.
 A more elegant way, e.g., to run a whole group of tests, is using [`pytest`](https://docs.pytest.org/).
-By default, it will run all tests defined in the `test_*.py` files in the [./tests](https://github.com/SimVascular/svFSIplus/tree/main/tests) folder.
-Tests and input files in [./tests/cases](https://github.com/SimVascular/svFSIplus/tree/main/tests/cases) are grouped by physics type, e.g., [struct](https://github.com/SimVascular/svFSIplus/tree/main/tests/cases/struct), [fluid](https://github.com/SimVascular/svFSIplus/tree/main/tests/cases/fluid), or [fsi](https://github.com/SimVascular/svFSIplus/tree/main/tests/cases/fsi) (using the naming convention from `EquationType`).
+By default, it will run all tests defined in the `test_*.py` files in the [./tests](https://github.com/SimVascular/svMultiPhysics/tree/main/tests) folder.
+Tests and input files in [./tests/cases](https://github.com/SimVascular/svMultiPhysics/tree/main/tests/cases) are grouped by physics type, e.g., [struct](https://github.com/SimVascular/svMultiPhysics/tree/main/tests/cases/struct), [fluid](https://github.com/SimVascular/svMultiPhysics/tree/main/tests/cases/fluid), or [fsi](https://github.com/SimVascular/svMultiPhysics/tree/main/tests/cases/fsi) (using the naming convention from `EquationType`).
 Here are a couple of useful `Pytest` commands:

 - Run only tests matching a pattern (can be physics or test case name):
     ```